 What can I do to make money online?

-There are three major ways to do this; taking your current regular job home, starting a new job as a contractor or gig worker, and setting up passive income streams.
-Before we go into all of these choices, it’s important to know that it takes time to build up a clientele and positive references in your industry.
+There are three major ways to do this; taking your current regular job home, starting a new job as a contractor or gig worker, and setting up active and passive income streams.

 Unlike regular jobs, where you start with your full-time income right away, gig workers are more like entrepreneurs in that they have to develop their business and make it grow over time.